comunica/rdf-test-suite-ldf.js/README.md

 This is a nodejs CLI-tool which executes integration-tests on query-engines such as the [comunica-engines](https://github.com/ManuDeBuck/comunica-engines) and is based on the [rdf-test-suite.js](https://github.com/rubensworks/rdf-test-suite.js) written by [Ruben Taelman](https://github.com/rubensworks).

-It uses test-manifests (you can find examples on the _engine-ontology_ repository) which are based on the [engine-ontology](https://github.com/ManuDeBuck/engine-ontology) to test the integration of your engine.
+It uses test-manifests (you can find examples on the query-testing-ontology_ repository) which are based on the [query-testing-ontology](https://github.com/ManuDeBuck/query-testing-ontology) to test the integration of your engine.

 ## Installation